At a end of this how to you will have given admin access to the 3scale API console to one or more colleagues.

 Now that you have your rate limits defined, the following will happen:

 Besides setting rate limits, you can also set variable pricing rules for the same metrics: Provision paid plans

 Note that this feature is only available on the Plus plans and above.

 Note also that the procedure involves several approval steps – so please allow plenty of time (we recommend 2 weeks) to initiate the change before it is required.

 This is part of a 3 part series on branding.
 See the other sections:

-At the end of this how to you will have changed the URL of your portal to a new location under your own company domain name so that you can publicize it under your own brand.
+At the end of this how to you will have changed the URL of your Developer Portal to a new location under your own company domain name so that you can publicize it under your own brand.